eh, i don’t really like them. they remind me of my pathetic 8th grade “punk rock” wannabe stage.posted about 5 years ago

 IMO they’re now like any other accessory, in that they can be dressed up or down, look tacky or tasteful.
 Just like a belt.
 For example, a studded black belt can look psuedo-punk-wannabe or can look edgy-glam.
 It just depends on the details and context of your outfit.

 You can probably find a ton of examples by looking at fashion blogs, diy or handmade sites, or just using google.
 I can’t really give you any hard and fast rules for how to wear them.
-I’d say just think of them in terms of layering your outfit. :)posted almost 5 years ago
+I’d say just think of them in terms of layering your outfit. :)posted about 5 years ago

 I think tarm warmers remind me of all the emo girls at my school that cut off their long sleves then wear them as arm warmers.
 It’s very obvious, since they match up with the shirt except there’s this awkward gap and fringe.